 Dr. Chelette is a Physical Therapist and a Fellow-in-Training at The Ohio State University Sports Medicine Orthopaedic Manual Physical Therapy Fellowship.
 He graduated from the Duke University Doctor of Physical Therapy program in 2015.
 Dr. Chelette graduated from the Orthopaedic Residency program at The Ohio State University in 2016.

-Dr. Lauren Clark is a licensed physical therapist who is currently employed at the Brooks Rehabilitation health system.
-Dr. Clark specializes in orthopaedic physical therapy with a focus on manual therapy and physical therapy for performing artists.
-Dr. Clark graduated from Arcadia University with a Doctorate of Physical Therapy and Missouri State University with a Bachelors of Fine Arts in Dance Performance.
-She has completed advanced training in orthopaedics through the Brooks/UNF Orthopaedic Residency Program and is currently completing a Fellowship in Orthopaedic Manual Physical Therapy.
+Dr. Lauren (Clark) Nielsen is a licensed physical therapist who is currently employed in the Brooks Rehabilitation health system.
+Dr. Nielsen specializes in orthopaedic physical therapy with a focus on manual therapy and physical therapy for performing artists.
+Dr. Nielsen graduated from Arcadia University with a Doctorate of Physical Therapy and Missouri State University with a Bachelors of Fine Arts in Dance Performance.
+She has completed advanced training in orthopaedics through the Brooks/UNF Orthopaedic Residency Program and recently completed the Brooks/UNF Fellowship in Orthopaedic Manual Physical Therapy.

-Rachel Condon is an active duty Navy physical therapist who completed her DSc and fellowship training through the Army-Baylor University Fellowship in Orthopedic Manual Physical Therapy.
+Dr. Rachel Condon graduated with her DPT from Saint Louis University in 2010.
+After graduation she started serving in the US Navy as an active duty physical therapist.
+In 2016 she completed her DSc and fellowship training through the Army-Baylor University Fellowship in Orthopedic Manual Physical Therapy.
 While working on her DSc, her research was on the management of Carpal Tunnel Syndrome.

 Dr. Matthew Daugherty